Trade, automation and US decline

 The growing but halting sophistication of IT in US factories has happened alongside rising if widely degraded employment there and in the rest of the US economy.
 David Autor, who has chronicled the ‘China shock’ and knows a little about IT, puts it quite well: ‘The challenge is not that we’re running out of work.
 The US has added 14 million jobs since the depths of the Great Recession.
 The challenge is that many of those jobs are not good jobs’.

-So long as American capitalists prefer labour utilisation to creating great, new, R&D-based industries, it will be in trouble.
+So long as American capitalists prefer labour utilisation to creating great, new, R&D-based industries, they will be in trouble.
 No amount of China-bashing or IT euphoria can change this.

 In the wake of all the fuss about hacking, both Trump and his critics need to know that it will take more than a burgeoning cybersecurity sector to put the American economy back on its feet.